Typee-Language/Typee/development-framework.md

 available for download here:
 [http://www.eclipse.org/downloads/](http://www.eclipse.org/downloads/)

-The one we use for Typee programmation is Eclipse Photon (4.8 - June 2018).
+The one we use for Typee programmation is Eclipse 2019-09.
 So, this is the recommended version of Eclipse to use.
 If you do so, you will take immediate benefit of the two files `.project` and `.pydevproject` that are provided at the root of the Typee repository.